A Tribute to Clark Griswold

 The track

-Lolly cannon with auto-refill
+Lolly cannon

 I promised an auto-refill system this year; a deceptively simple task that was easier said than done, primarily because the lollies are not identical in size, resulting in inconsistent extractions from the hopper.
 In most cases the lollies would jam and drop different quantities, or none at all.
-Can you imagine all this hype without a reward!?

 After making several failed prototypes for extraction mechanisms, I found success building a linear hopper with a stepper motor that moves an internal plate in equal increments to push the lollies vertically into the cannon.

 Each time the stepper motor moves, the position is stored on the micro-controller, meaning the device can accomodate nightly shutdowns and remember it's position on initialisation.
-When the lolly hopper is empty, the software sends the internal plate to the bottom of the hopper and triggers a push notification via the Telegram API to request a refill.
+When the hopper is empty, the software sends the internal plate to the bottom of the hopper and triggers a push notification via the Telegram API to request a refill.

 0:00